Seddryck/Expressif/README.md

 Assert.That(result, Is.EqualTo("niola tesla"));
 ```

 In addition to the variables that must be scalar values (text, numeric, dateTime ...), you can also add a property-object to the context.
-An property-object can be a pure C# object, a Dictionnary, a List or a DataRow.
+A property-object must be a pure C# object, an IDictionnary, an IList, or a DataRow.
 You can access the properties of the property-object based on the property's name with the syntax `[property-name]`

 ```csharp
 var context = new Context();